VerveWireless/Verve-iOS-SDK/README.md

 ## App ID
 Verve should have sent you a unique identifier for your application.
 This identifier should be used to fill in the fields labelled "appID".

+## App Transport Security
+The Ad SDK will need to communicate with HTTP endpoints to function.
+To allow this you will have to add a value to the `info.plist` file associated with your application's target.
+To do this, click on your application's project in Xcode, then select the app's target.
+Click the `info` tab and add a new key to the `Custom iOS Target Properties` called `App Transport Security Settings`.
+This should create a dictionary, to which you should add the key `Allow Arbitrary Loads` and set the value for that key to `YES`.

 ## Interstitial Ads
 An Interstitial Ad must be loaded and shown on a UIViewController.
 This VC should also conform to the VRVInterstitialAdDelegate protocol.